 The main objective of this sub-project will be to advance the development of the ground support system survivability matrix and, in particular, use a comprehensive high quality rockburst damage database to achieve an in depth understanding of the performance reliability of different support systems subjected to a wide range of dynamic loading.

 A secondary objective will be to expand the database of rockburst damage built during GSSO 2.
-This expansion will aim at tripling the number of mines providing rockburst damage data and expand rockburst damage data involving shotcrete and different dynamic reinforcement.
+This expansion will aim at increasing the number of mines providing rockburst damage data and expand rockburst damage data involving shotcrete and different dynamic reinforcement.

 Sub-project #3: Application of probabilistic ground support design tools